 Now comes the fun part.
 Start attaching strips to the forms at the part of the form closest to the strong back and work towards the center of the hull.
 Attach with the cove side up to hold a bead of glue.
 Glue and staple the ends of the strip to the stems, allowing the strip to run past the stem a little.

 Press the bead of the next strip firmly into the cove of the previous strip and staple through both strips into the form.
-About 3 or 4 strips per side can be attached.
+About three or four strips per side can be attached.
 Let the glue set before attaching more.

 Trim Strips at the Stems, and Attach Outer Stems